-When it comes to December 2021, the first week used to be totally dead, one of Walt Disney World’s best kept secrets.
+The first week of December used to be relatively uncrowded, one of Walt Disney World’s “best kept secrets.”
 Thanks to a mix of crowd calendars pointing guests towards those dates, savvy locals, Disney Vacation Members, and also due to Disney itself offering more discounts to lure people and groups down at this time of year, it’s not quite as incredible as it once was.

-All around Walt Disney World, crowds will begin to pick up the second week (December 5-11, 2021).
-However, that should not be as pronounced as normal this year.
+All around Walt Disney World, crowds will begin to pick up the second week (December 4-10, 2022).
+However, that should not be as pronounced this year as in the last several.

 Normally, the second week crowd surge is driven by Pop Warner, a youth sport event that draws tens of thousands of guests to Walt Disney World.
-However, it has been moved to Universal Orlando as of 2021 (and for all future years).
+However, it has been moved to Universal Orlando for 2022 (and for all future years).
 This is a huge win for everyone else, as Pop Warner spiked attendance levels.
 Expect some participants to still visit Walt Disney World, but not enough to impact crowd levels in a meaningful way.
-Again, likely in the 8/10 range.
+Consequently, we’re anticipating crowds that are “only” in the 8/10 range.

-The third week of December isn’t terrible on the crowd calendar because of the way Christmas falls at the end of the following week.
+The third week (December 11-17, 2022) still isn’t terrible on the crowd calendar because of the way Christmas falls at the end of the following week.
 Expect moderate to high crowd levels.

 Still worse than the two weeks before it, but not bonkers.
 However, if you have the choice to visit any of the first three weeks of December, definitely choose one of the first two.
 Crowds will likely be in the 8.5/10 range.

-This includes Christmas day.
+This includes both Christmas Eve and Christmas Day.
 For some reason, a lot of people expect any holiday itself to be light in terms of crowds, and think they might be able to “outsmart” other guests by going on the holiday–the holiday itself is packed, too.
 If you dislike crowds, these two weeks are an awful time for you to visit.

 If you’re booking a room-only discount, you can decide for yourself which hotel might be best by reading our Walt Disney World Hotel Reviews.
 To save money on airfare, we recommend ITA Software to search for the best prices.
 Obviously, none of this does you any good if you’re planning on visiting in a few weeks and have already booked your trip, but it should be useful for those of you considering a December visit to Walt Disney World.